Reducing The Transmission Footprint

 Following the multi-year evaluation and analysis, the second and third ACA river crossing locations through the Refuge, Nelson Dewey and Stoneman, were presented to the USFWS for further evaluation and approval.
 We advocated for the Nelson Dewey crossing as the preferred crossing because:

-- The Nelson Dewey alternative crossing location connects at a retired coal plant property in Cassville, Wisconsin.
-It also follows existing transmission line right-of-way east toward the remaining project termination points in Wisconsin.
-In other words, the Nelson Dewey crossing location ties directly into existing 138-kV corridors that extend into the project’s proposed intermediate substation location.
+- The Nelson Dewey alternative crossing location connects at a retired coal plant property in the Village of Cassville, Wisconsin.
+It also follows existing transmission line right-of-way east toward the remaining C-HC Project termination points in Wisconsin.
+In other words, the Nelson Dewey crossing location ties directly into existing 138-kV corridors that extend into the project’s intermediate substation location.
 Following existing transmission line corridors is the top priority for transmission line siting under Wisconsin’s Siting Priorities law.

-- The Stoneman crossing would route the project through the city of Cassville on the Wisconsin side of the Mississippi River.
+- The Stoneman crossing would route the C-HC Project through the Village of Cassville on the Wisconsin side of the Mississippi River.

 - Alternative Wisconsin route alignments at the Stoneman crossing location are constrained by the presence of the Cassville Municipal Airport (the runway is located approximately 2,000 feet from the crossing location).

-- The preferred Nelson Dewey crossing location would locate the project farther away from known areas that support resting and feeding habitat for migratory avian species, including Wood Duck Slough and Dead Lake.
+- The preferred Nelson Dewey crossing location would locate the C-HC Project farther away from known areas that support resting and feeding habitat for migratory avian species, including Wood Duck Slough and Dead Lake.

 The USFWS ultimately approved and granted a right-of-way permit for the project to cross at Nelson Dewey in September 2020.
 However, the USFWS subsequently withdrew the permit in August 2021 based on an error it made in identifying the correct easement documents for the existing transmission line rights-of-way.
-The USFWS is now considering a land exchange that would enable the project to cross the Refuge via a slightly modified Nelson Dewey crossing, known as B-IA3.
+In February 2024, the USFWS approved a land exchange that will enable the C-HC Project to cross the Refuge via a slightly modified Nelson Dewey crossing, known as B-IA3.

 Structure Design will Benefit Avian Flyway and Vegetation

-The Cardinal-Hickory Creek project is specifically designed to minimize impacts to birds by leveraging industry leading techniques that are not present on the existing transmission line crossings in the Refuge.
+The C-HC Project is specifically designed to minimize impacts to birds by leveraging industry leading techniques that are not present on the existing transmission line crossings in the Refuge.

 The structure design that will be constructed across the Refuge is low-profile, H-frame.
 With the exception of one structure at the River crossing, the structures within the Refuge will be no more than 75 feet tall.
-(The taller structure within the Refuge will be just under 200 feet and is designed to meet U.S. Coast Guard transmission clearance requirements across the river.)
+(The taller structure within the Refuge will be just under 200 feet and is designed to meet federal transmission clearance requirements across the river.)

-This special low-profile design will minimize potential avian impacts by keeping all of the electric transmission wires on one horizontal plane and shortening the structures to match the existing tree canopy in the Refuge so that birds will fly over – not through – the transmission line.
+This special low-profile design will minimize potential avian impacts by keeping all of the electric transmission wires on one horizontal plane to match the existing tree canopy in the Refuge so that birds will fly over – not through – the transmission line.
 Furthermore, the design incorporates bird diverters on the wires, which are not currently part of the existing infrastructure through the Refuge.

 The larger 345-kV transmission structures will be more easily seen by avian species.
 In addition, the reduced span length (500-600 feet) and use of flight diverters will limit avian interactions by increasing overall visibility of the transmission line.

-Vegetation removal will also be minimized – only an estimated 35 trees (greater than 10 inches in diameter at breast height) will be removed to accommodate line construction across the less than 1.5-mile Refuge.
+Vegetation removal will also be minimized – only an estimated 35 trees (greater than 14 inches in diameter at breast height) will be removed to accommodate line construction across the approximatey 1.1-miles in the Refuge.

 As articulated in prior sections of this website, the two existing transmission lines at Stoneman will be removed and the 69-kV line will be de-energized and removed.
 The 161-kV line will be relocated to B-IA3 along Oak Road and co-located with the proposed 345-kV transmission line.
 The existing transmission line easements will also be released.
-This will allow for the natural re-vegetation (in consultation with the USFWS) of the existing transmission corridors, including both wetland and woodland habitat, present at the existing Stoneman crossing through the Refuge.
-The total re-vegetation would encompass 31 acres.
+This will allow the utilities to complete restoration of the existing ROWs back to a more natural state according to the USFWS and U.S. Army Corps of Engineers approved restoration plan.
+The total restoration will encompass approximately 28 acres.

-The Proposed Land Exchange Will Add High Value Acreage to the Refuge
+The Proposed Land Exchange Adds High Value Acreage to the Refuge

-The co-owners proposed to USFWS that it consider a land exchange to enable the project to be constructed at the Nelson Dewey crossing.
-The Cardinal-Hickory Creek proposed land exchange will add high value acreage to the Refuge furthering the overall mission of the Refuge.
+ITC Midwest and Dairyland Power Cooperative proposed to USFWS that it consider a land exchange to enable the C-HC Project to be constructed at the Nelson Dewey crossing.
+The C-HC Project approved land exchange adds high value acreage to the Refuge furthering the overall mission of the Refuge.

 The National Wildlife Refuge System Administration Act, as amended by the 1997 National Wildlife Refuge System Improvement Act, authorizes the Secretary of the U.S. Department of the Interior (Department) to “[a]cquire lands or interests therein by exchange for acquired lands or public lands, or for interests in acquired or public lands, under his jurisdiction which he finds to be suitable for disposition.”1 When evaluating a proposed land exchange under this statute, the U.S. Fish & Wildlife Service (FWS) “should consider the exchange as a whole, including known planned uses for the divested land, and determine whether the exchange would likely result in an overall conservation benefit for the [National Wildlife Refuge System] and individual refuge.”
 The agency “should only proceed with exchanges that would provide a net conservation benefit and further the individual refuge’s purposes.
 Of course, it follows that if there is a net benefit to the refuge subject to the exchange, the Refuge System as whole likewise receives a benefit.”

-If the land exchange is approved, the USFWS will transfer by deed, 19.84 acres of land within the Refuge to ITC Midwest and Dairyland.
-In exchange, the utilities will transfer by deed, 35.69 acres – nearly double the acreage transferred by USFWS – of private land called the “Wagner” parcel for incorporation into the Refuge.
+Under the approved land exchange that was completed on May 9, 2024, the USFWS transferred by deed, 19.84 acres of land within the Refuge to ITC Midwest and Dairyland Power Cooperative.
+In exchange, the utilities transferred by deed, 35.69 acres – nearly double the acreage transferred by USFWS – of private land called the “Wagner” parcel for incorporation into the Refuge.
 The Wagner parcel is unencumbered by any road or utility infrastructure.
-USFWS identified the Wagner parcel as a high priority target for acquisition by the USFWS in its planning documents due to its environmental characteristics.
-The USFWS is currently undertaking the appraisal process for the USFWS lands and the Wagner parcel.
-As of September 2023, no decision by USFWS has been made.
+USFWS identified the Wagner parcel as a high priority target for acquisition in its planning documents due to its environmental characteristics.

 Our Commitments for Constructing in the Refuge

-We are committed to constructing the project in the Refuge in a manner that minimizes environmental impacts through mitigation measures and best management practices.
-These efforts will help to significantly avoid and reduce impacts to interior forest, undisturbed grasslands, endangered species and other valuable resources and limit habitat fragmentation.
+ITC Midwest and Dairyland Power Cooperative are committed to constructing the C-HC Project in the Refuge in a manner that minimizes environmental impacts through mitigation measures and best management practices.
+All work within the Refuge for construction of the project is being completed using wooden construction mats for environmental protection.
+No grading will take place within the Refuge.
+These efforts will help avoid and minimize impacts to plants, animals and their habitats, and limit habitat fragmentation.
 These commitments include a robust set of mitigation and restoration methods resulting from years of agency consultation through the permitting process, ensuring: